PrefectHQ/prefect/docs/tutorials/projects.md

 ## Creating a basic deployment

-Projects are most useful for creating deployments; let's walk through some examples right now.
+Projects are most useful for creating deployments; let's walk through some examples.

 ### Local deployment

 In this example, we'll create a project from scratch that runs locally.
-Let's start by creating a new directory and making that our working directory and initializing a project:
+Let's start by creating a new directory, making that our working directory, and initializing a project:

 <div class="terminal">
 ```bash